OREA Occasionally Asked Questions

 Can I get a campsite without reservations?

-Any campsites that have not been reserved are available on a first-come first-served basis.
+Any campsites that have not been reserved are available on a first-come first-camp basis.

-For reservable campsite, there will be some type of indicator when you arrive at the park if a campsite is reserved.
-The intention is that the list of reserved sites will be listed on the campground kiosk each morning.
-Note that people can reserve a spot after that list is posted so that may not be the latest information.
+For reservable campsite, there is a list at the kiosk when you arrive at the park indicating if a campsite is reserved.
+The list of reserved sites will be updated on the campground kiosk each morning.
 The most accurate source of information is the DNR Reservation System which you can link to at the top of the OREA website home page.
 If it is not reserved or occupied, then it is available.

 How do I know where my site is?
 Where do I park my trailer?